-Tightly woven and washed hemp in canvas and twill makes beautiful slipcovers.
+Tightly woven hemp in canvas and twill makes beautiful slipcovers.
 The look is similar to linen but I find it has more character and wears better.

 This is a strong, tightly woven canvas in 100% hemp with the look and feel of slubby linen.
 I love its rustic beauty and undyed creamy white color.
 After washed, this fabric takes on a wonderful floppy drape and allover softly crumpled appearance, no hard wrinkles like cotton canvas.
 Very good coverage over light to medium colors.
 Shrinkage: 3 to 4″ on a one yard length and 2 to 3″ on the width.